nihei9/vartan/README.md

 ### Production rules

 A production rule consists of a non-terminal symbol and sequences of symbols the non-terminal symbol derives.
+The first production rule will be the start production rule.

 Production rule: